Afrotype/danfo/myfontchecks.md

 >Only the fontfiles in these directories will be considered in superfamily-level checks.
 >
 * ℹ **INFO** variable_ttf [code: family-path]
-</div></details><details><summary>🍞 <b>PASS:</b> Check for codepoints not covered by METADATA subsets. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/metadata/unreachable_subsetting">com.google.fonts/check/metadata/unreachable_subsetting</a>)</summary><div>

->
->This check ensures that all encoded glyphs in the font are covered by a subset declared in the METADATA.pb.
-Google Fonts splits the font into a set of subset fonts based on the contents of the `subsets` field and the subset definitions in the `glyphsets` repository.
->
->Any encoded glyphs which are not by any of these subset definitions will not be served in the subsetted fonts, and so will be unreachable to the end user.
->
-* 🍞 **PASS** OK
 </div></details><details><summary>🍞 <b>PASS:</b> Substitute copyright, registered and trademark symbols in name table entries. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/name/unwanted_chars">com.google.fonts/check/name/unwanted_chars</a>)</summary><div>